 My weekends and holidays were spent between my parents’ in the rich hunting grounds, forests and lakes of Gâtinais and my grandmother’s house close to Carcassonne in the south; where I spent my summers in her flower garden and vegetable patch.
 The splendid shaded greenhouse and sunny terrace were memories of another life in Africa.
 There was also the bamboo garden, her memory of Asia, where she had lived for a time.
 Finally, my adolescence spent in the gardens of Surrey, Great Britain.

 A small seigneurial Domain parcelled out following the French revolution.
 The house shares its history with a French village.
-On my arrival I was told the story the house.
+Upon my arrival, the elders told me about their home.

 This manor has been my home for 27 years.

 A garden, for me, begins with its buildings and moves outward thoughtfully and with feelings.
 So, I started by working on the house.

 time to welcome my three children into the world,